 A good example of this maybe a transient generator used for immunity testing.
 Transient immunity testing is usually required for applicable products.
 The stress level and characteristics of testing outlined in the relevant product standard.
 The Electrical Fast Transients (EFT) generator component was manufactured using a spark gap to produce the fast transients.
 The standard was supersede and the fast transients no longer met the requirements of the standard when calibrated.
 Whilst the same generator surge component still complies with both the superseded and the current surge calibration requirements.
 Thus the fast transient component would need to be assessed for compliance against the latest product testing standard.

 With radio transmitters used for wireless communications the testing evolves as fast as the technology which is very fast in comparison to EMC testing.
 This then in turn means that a transmitters may not comply with the the Radio Equipment Directive (RED) or the old R&TTE Directive a few years after the product was initially tested.
 So how can you future proof against such a rapid change in acceptable radio equipment testing standards?
 Well the answer may be to source a modular approved or certified wireless module incorporated into your product.
 If the supplier of the wireless module and is an expert in the wireless field they may continually perform the gap testing and amend there documentation and listing accordingly.
 This way saving the overhead of re-testing, technical knowledge and most importantly time and money.

 EMC Bayswater is not declaring that future proofing EMC and Radio compliance testing can be 100% achieved for every product.
 But by applying the latest product standard accepted in the OJEU it can extend the life time of compliance.
-By using reputable wireless module manufacturers the impact upon compliance can be minimal or completely avoided.
+By using reputable wireless module manufacturers the impact upon compliance can be minimized or completely avoided.
 Provided that they keep pace with standard changes and apply any gap analysis and re-testing as required.